System Overview

 The Resonance Engine

-The core of memory retrieval.
-DuckDBMind::full_resonate() runs 8 phases to find relevant memories — not search, but resonance.
+The core of memory retrieval. full_resonate() runs 8 phases to find relevant memories — not search, but resonance.
 Each phase adds signal; post-processing refines it.
+Backed by chitta-field's cortical posting index for sub-millisecond retrieval.

 Memory (size = relevance)